 | Creosote Removal | Sweep and clean the flue system using professional brushes and rods | Prevents chimney fires (creosote is highly flammable) |

-| Damper Check | Test damper operation and seal | Ensures proper ventilation and prevents energy loss |
+| Damper Check | Test damper operation and seal | Keeps airflow working right and stops heat from leaking out |

 | Documentation | Provide a detailed report with photos | Gives you a clear picture of your chimney's condition |